 - Belleville One Xero: Combining ultralight construction and durability, the One Xero is an excellent boot for field marches and carrying heavy loads under a variety of conditions.
 I’d never heard of these boots until several Ranger students were bragging on how well they performed in the mountains.
 Extremely breathable and tough, Belleville has crafted yet another excellent pair of boots to get you to the objective.

 - Rocky S2V Enhanced: No, this is not the S2V your dad wore to Iraq in OIF-1.
-Rocky has just launched an updated version of the S2V that is sure to set the standard for future operations.
-Featuring a redesigned Vibram sole with a more aggressive tread and defined heel, the Enhanced S2V is sure to turn heads.
-PTFE treated for flame resistance, a snake-proof upper, a fiberglass shank, and a Dri-Lex liner scream “I dare you to try and break me.”
+The Enhanced S2V features a redesigned Vibram sole with a more aggressive tread and defined heel that is sure to turn heads.
+PTFE treated for flame resistance, a snake-proof upper, a fiberglass shank, and a Dri-Lex liner, this boot screams “I dare you to try and break me.”

 Disclaimer: The content in this article is the opinion of the writer and does not necessarily reflect the policies or opinions of US Patriot Tactical.